 Robert Gilbert: Pastor, civil rights leader, and Baylor’s first African-American graduate

-One of the first to take advantage of the change was the late Rev. Robert Lewis Gilbert, BA ’67, who 50 years ago this coming June became Baylor’s first African-American graduate.
+One of the first to take advantage of the change was the late Rev. Robert Lewis Gilbert (BA ’67), who would become Baylor’s first African-American graduate.
 (Later in the day, he was joined by the first female African-American Baylor graduate, Barbara Walker, who followed Gilbert simply because of alphabetical order.)
-Of course, Gilbert wasn’t just “Baylor’s first black graduate;” today, he is remembered for much, much more.
+Of course, Gilbert wasn’t just “Baylor’s first Black graduate;” today, he is remembered for much, much more.

-Gilbert initially came to Baylor as a transfer student from Paul Quinn, looking to get his law degree in order to change the injustices around him.
-But in no way did Baylor’s integration instantly change how black people were treated on campus.
+Gilbert initially came to Baylor as a transfer student from Paul Quinn College, looking to get his law degree in order to change the injustices around him.
+But in no way did Baylor’s integration instantly change how Black people were treated on campus.
 Many of his fellow students wouldn’t acknowledge him as he walked across campus.
 There were no clubs he felt comfortable joining.
 And Gilbert’s very first professor, according to Gilbert’s 1971 oral memoirs, told him he “didn’t talk like a n*****.”

 After graduation, Gilbert spent three years as the first African-American teacher at a local middle school.
 Here, things were a little different.
 The African-American employees looked up to him as someone who had made it.
 The children, though influenced by their parents’ way of thinking, were developing a distaste for previous generations’ blatant prejudices.
 “Color seldom, if ever, came up in class in a derogatory way,” he said.
 “If race came up and we were discussing race, we just went into it the way it was, and I never did skirt any of these issues.”